whowechina/nos_pico/README.md

 <img src="doc/main.jpg" width="80%">

 Currently there're two sizes of Nos Pico.
-Nos Pico is the small one, suitable for 14 to 17 inch monitors.
+Nos Pico is the small one, suitable for 15 to 17 inch monitors.
 Nos Pico+ is the larger one, suitable for 24 to 27 inch monitors.
 There're no differences except the size.

 Features:
 * All 3D printed parts.
 * Velocity sensitive.
 * RGB key lights.
-* Also work as MIDI keyboard.
+* Works as MIDI keyboard.
 * HID lights.
 * 4 extra programmable buttons.